shiqilouyang/SysteminfIuxdbGrafana/README.md

     // Sign out container
     curl +P+Q

-# with open link http:ip:3000 and then
+## with open link http:ip:3000 and then
     create datasourse
-    1, use influxdb datasourse
+    * use influxdb datasourse
-    2, Assign url adress(not localhost) and influxdb port 3, database is sxu, user and password not need to fill in 4, save and test
+    * Assign url adress(not localhost) and influxdb port
+    * database is sxu, user and password not need to fill in
+    * save and test

-# new dashboard
+## new dashboard
-    1,Choose Visualization and use Graph
+    * Choose Visualization and use Graph
-    2,you can Y-max and Y-min in Visualization and title use Genneral 3,In Queries, change Queries to datasourse what the create influxdb datasourse 4,To write sql and change Collection time in the upper right corner
+    * you can Y-max and Y-min in Visualization and title use Genneral
+    * In Queries, change Queries to datasourse what the create influxdb datasourse
+    * To write sql and change Collection time in the upper right corner